sammy-ryed/endie/README.md

 ## How to use

-Copy the EncryptGUI.java file and use it in your favourite code editor.
+Copy the EncryptGUI.java and Encrypt file and use it in your favourite code editor.

 ##  Features